Carriers / Containers

 .

 Credit card touring.
 You can go far lighter then that if you never intend to camp.
-"Credit card touring" is not my preferance, but if you fancy it, as an illustration, see the pictures from my short 1-week tours in the Alps (first, second).
+"Credit card touring" is not my preference, but if you fancy it, as an illustration, see the pictures from my short 1-week tours in the Alps (first, second).
 Not having camping equipment reduces the bulk of things so much, that you suddenly enter the miraculous circle of weight reduction - you have so little that you don't need any kind of racks.
 All the things can be supported by bicycle frame.
-On those credit-card (i.e. no-camping) tours I carried camera, overshoes, towel and skin ointment in a small handlebar bag (a modified middle-sized underseat bag) and other items like spare clothes, spare glasses, tools, etc in a bag behing the seat.
+On those credit-card (i.e. no-camping) tours I carried camera, overshoes, towel and skin ointment in a small handlebar bag (a modified middle-sized underseat bag) and other items like spare clothes, spare glasses, tools, etc in a bag behind the seat.

 Bivy bag.
 The set up for a credit car tour can be extended to include emergency camping in a bivy bag.
 I tested this approach on a 2-week winter tour in Jordan and Israel.
 The setup is pictured and explained on the following photo - below you will find also a kit list.